 12. Plan for Shows

+You wouldn’t want to miss the shows and live entertainment at Universal Studios.
+Before diving right into the rides, you’ll want to have a plan of which shows and entertainment you’d like to catch.
+WaterWorld is one show you wouldn’t want to miss with its death-defying stunts that include explosions and water effects.
 Don’t miss out on The Dance for the Magic Beans show either as you’ll get a chance to catch Puss in Boots and Kitty Softpaws show off their dance moves.

 13. Photos with Mascots